VonettaOrinda/quotes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Contact information

+If you have any questions or contributions please email me thevonetteway@gmail.com

+## License
+MIT